AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/redis-tab.md

 ![Redis Node summary](../../assets/tools/redis-tab-1.jpg)

-This is inclusive of all nodes in an environment.
+The **[!UICONTROL Redis Node summary]** is inclusive of all nodes in an environment.
 This example includes the nodes for shared staging.
 There is one primary and two secondaries on production and also a primary and two secondaries on staging.

 ## [!UICONTROL Redis node detail]